Frequently Asked Questions - Future Students

 - Physics - If you have not taken Grade 12 Physics, then you would register for PHYS 1300 in the Fall semester.
 Please see our Revised Schedule of Studies page for further information.

 - If you have not take Grade 12 Biology, please contact your Program Counsellor for further advice.

 What Co-op options does the B.Sc. offer?

-Within the B.Sc., there are 11 programs which offer a co-op education option (2018/19).
-These include: Biochemistry, Biological & Pharmaceutical Chemistry, Biological & Medical Physics, Biomedical Toxicology, Chemical Physics, Chemistry, Food Science, Microbiology, Nanoscience, and Physics.
-New for 2018/19 - a co-op option is now available in Marine & Freshwater Biology!
+Within the B.Sc., there are 12 programs which offer a co-op education option (2019/20).
+These include: Biochemistry, Biological & Pharmaceutical Chemistry, Biological & Medical Physics, Biomedical Toxicology, Chemical Physics, Chemistry, Food Science, Marine and Freshwater Biology, Microbiology, Nanoscience, and Physics.
+New for 2019/20 - a co-op option is now available in Environmental Geomatics!

 Students can apply to a co-op program directly from high school.
 If admitted into co-op this guarantees them a spot in the co-op program during the first year.
 Students must maintain a 70% average to continue in the co-op program beyond first year.
 There is also an additional fee for co-op.
 Students in a co-op program take the same courses as students in non-co-op majors, but will also take an additional, non-credit course (COOP 1100: Introduction to Cooperative Education).
 This course is 1 hour/week and teaches job seeking skills (cover letter and resume writing, mock interviews).
 The first work term will normally be done during the fourth semester (Winter).
 For most programs there are either three or four work terms to be completed.